-The School of the Humanities and Social Sciences The School of Humanities and Social Sciences is, in terms of student numbers, the largest of the six Schools in the University and is currently comprised of:
+The School of Humanities and Social Sciences is, in terms of student numbers, the largest of the six Schools in the University and is currently comprised of:

-- Faculty of History

-- Faculty of Economics
+Faculty of Economics

-- Faculty of Education
+Faculty of Education

-- Faculty of Law
+Faculty of History

-- Faculty of Human, Social and Political Science, which is made up of:
+Faculty of Human, Social and Political Science, which is made up of:

-- Department of Archaeology including the McDonald Institute or Archaeological Research
+Department of Archaeology including the McDonald Institute for Archaeological Research including the Museum of Archaeology and Anthropology and the Mongolian and Inner Asia Studies Unit

-- Department of Social
+Department of Social Anthropology

-Anthropology including the

-Museum of Archaeology and

-Anthropology and the Mongolian

-and Inner Asia Studies Unit -

-- Department of Sociology
+Department of Sociology

-- Department of Politics and International Studies, incorporating:
+Department of Politics and International Studies, incorporating:

-- Centre of African Studies

-- Centre of Development Studies

-- Centre of Latin American Studies

-- o Centre of South Asian Studies

-- Centre for Gender Studies
+Centre of African Studies Centre of Development Studies Centre of Latin American Studies Centre of South Asian Studies Centre for Gender Studies

-- Faculty of Law, including the Institute of Criminology and the Lauterpacht Centre for International Law
+Faculty of Law, including the Institute of Criminology and the Lauterpacht Centre for International Law

-- Department of History and Philosophy of Science, including the Whipple Museum of the History of Science
+Department of History and Philosophy of Science, including the Whipple Museum of the History of Science

-- Department of Land Economy.
+Department of Land Economy

 The School covers a wide range of disciplines with differing methodologies, from highly quantitative analysis of 'big data' to ethnography and the analysis of the material culture and thought of past societies.
 The geographical range is equally broad, with Centres of African, Latin American and South Asian Studies, and specialists within each Department or Faculty.
-Each institution has its own well developed research profile.
-The School is participating in university-wide Strategic Research Initiatives such as public health, global food security, energy and conservation which bring the insights of social sciences to bear on some of the major issues facing the world today; Cambridge is one of the world's leading centres for science, technology and medicine, and the social sciences are now playing an increasingly important role in understanding the social, political and economic contexts.
+Each institution has its own well- developed research profile.
+The School is participating in university- wide Strategic Research Initiatives such as public health, global food security, energy and conservation which bring the insights of social sciences to bear on some of the major issues facing the world today.
+Cambridge is one of the world's leading centres for science, technology and medicine, and the social sciences are now playing an increasingly important role in understanding the social, political and economic contexts.